TheENGR/CS-6388-Petri-Net/README.md

 # Petri Net
-This is an example Design studio aimed for developers relatively new to the [WebGME](https://webgme.org) platform.
+This is an example Design studio aimed for developers relatively new to the [WebGME](https://webgme.org) platform based off of [StateMachineJoint](https://github.com/kecso/StateMachineJoint).
 It allows model editing, simulation, and some limited model-checking functionality.
 The studio implements the Petri Net domain.
 For its special simulator visualization, it uses the [JointJS](https://www.jointjs.com/) javascript library.